Guidance on expanded access clinical trials: Overview

 Learn more about the type of information that should be submitted in a CTA.

-Expanded access clinical trials compared to other types of clinical trials
+Comparisons to the Special Access Program and other types of clinical trials

-Expanded access clinical trials: special considerations
+Expanded access clinical trials: Special considerations

 As expanded access clinical trials provide access to unauthorized drugs to a broader group of potential participants, they carry unique risks compared to other types of clinical trials.